I Got The Viral Scandi Layers Haircut & The Results Surprised Me

 AdvertisementADVERTISEMENT

-The longest part of my hair was kept roughly the same length at the back, while the rest of the hair was trimmed into interconnected layers, which Hägelstam explained “flow like a river and connect to the neck.”
-To achieve this, the ends are feathered with thinning scissors so that they appear smoother and reflect light.
+The longest part of my hair was kept roughly the same length in the back, while the rest of the hair was trimmed into interconnected layers, which Hägelstam explained “flow like a river and connect to the neck.”
+To achieve this, the ends are feathered with thinning shears so that they appear smoother and catch the light.

 If your hairstylist isn’t familiar with the butterfly cut, I recommend asking for face-framing front pieces — with subtle layers that blend seamlessly through the mid-lengths and ends — so they get an idea of how it should look.